 - Silence, passivity, or inactivity is not consent.

 - Consent to mutual touching does not constitute consent to sexual penetration.

 - Consent to sexual activity on one occasion does not constitute consent to sexual activity on another occasion, nor does a dating relationship or history of sexual relations provide assumed consent.

 - In Wisconsin, no one under the age of 18 can legally consent to sexual activity.

 - Pressuring or coercing someone into sexual activity violates this policy, as does the threat of violence or the use of force.

 - A person under the influence of alcohol or drugs or otherwise mentally impaired is deemed unable to consent if that person is too incapacitated to understand the situation and to act freely and knowingly.

 - A person who is sleeping or has fallen asleep is unable to consent.

 - Anything other than clear, knowing, and voluntary consent is considered equivalent to a “no” under this policy.

-Title IX covers sexual discrimination in a variety of forms, including sexual harassment in any area of college life, which encompasses but is not limited to sports as well as discrimination and different treatment based on sex.
+Title IX covers sexual discrimination in a variety of forms including sexual and/or gender-based harassment in any area of college life, which encompasses but is not limited to sports as well as discrimination and different treatment based on sex.